 But the term "AI app builder" means wildly different things depending on who is using it.
 Some tools generate React components.
 Others generate full codebases.
 A smaller group generates deployed, running applications — complete with databases, authentication, AI agents, and automations.
 The difference between generating code and generating a live app is roughly 40-60 hours of integration, deployment, and maintenance work.

-This guide ranks 15 AI app builders by what actually matters: whether the output is a codebase you still need to ship, or a live application your team can use today.
+This guide ranks the leading AI app builders by what actually matters: whether the output is a codebase you still need to ship, or a live application your team can use today — with live cloneable demos for every major option.

 The AI App Builder Landscape in 2026